Peter Waite 1834 - 1922

 In 1915 Peter Waite bought the Claremont Estate of 21 hectares and 45 hectares of the foothill part of the Netherby Estate, both of which adjoined Urrbrae, transferring their ownership to the University of Adelaide.
 Before his death Peter set aside shares in Elder Smith & Co.
 Ltd. for the purpose of providing income to the University for the advancement of agricultural education.

 Peter Waite was undoubtedly a generous man.
 His name could be found as a large contributor to public appeals in the later years of his life, for example to the Adelaide Children’s Hospital and the Presbyterian Girls School.
-Peter paid for the bronze memorial to the members of the staff of Elders Smith & Co. who served in World War 1 and gave £10,000 to help start an Elders Trustee staff superannuation fund.
+Peter paid for the bronze memorial to the members of the staff of Elders Smith & Co. who served in World War 1.
 He was one of South Australia’s most significant public benefactors.

 Peter and Matilda Waite died in 1922 in their 88th and 86th years respectively.
 In early 1923 the Urrbrae property was handed over to the University which established the Waite Agricultural Research Institute in 1924 on the site.